Hugo Award for Best Novel

-The Hugo Award for Best Novel is one of the Hugo Awards given each year for science fiction or fantasy stories published in, or translated to, English during the previous calendar year.
+The Hugo Award for Best Novel is one of the Hugo Awards given each year by the World Science Fiction Society for science fiction or fantasy stories published in, or translated to, English during the previous calendar year.
 The novel award is available for works of fiction of 40,000 words or more; awards are also given out in the short story, novelette, and novella categories.
 The Hugo Awards have been described as "a fine showcase for speculative fiction", and "the best known literary award for science fiction writing".

 The Hugo Award for Best Novel has been awarded annually by the World Science Fiction Society since 1953, except in 1954 and 1957.
 In addition, beginning in 1996, Retrospective Hugo Awards or "Retro-Hugos" have been available for works published 50, 75, or 100 years prior.
 Retro-Hugos may only be awarded for years after 1939 in which no awards were originally given.
-To date, Retro-Hugo awards have been given for novels for 1939, 1941, 1943–1946, 1951, and 1954.
+Retro-Hugo awards have been given for novels for 1939, 1941, 1943–1946, 1951, and 1954.

 Hugo Award nominees and winners are chosen by supporting or attending members of the annual World Science Fiction Convention, or Worldcon, and the presentation evening constitutes its central event.
-The final selection process is defined in the World Science Fiction Society Constitution as instant-runoff voting with six nominees, except in the case of a tie.
+The final selection process is defined in the World Science Fiction Society Constitution as instant-runoff voting with six finalists, except in the case of a tie.
 The novels on the ballot are the six most-nominated by members that year, with no limit on the number of stories that can be nominated.
 The 1953, 1955, and 1958 awards did not include a recognition of runner-up novels, but since 1959 all final candidates have been recorded.
-Initial nominations are made by members from January through March, while voting on the ballot of six nominations is performed roughly from April through July, subject to change depending on when that year's Worldcon is held.
+Initial nominations are made by members from January through March, while voting on the ballot of six finalists is performed roughly from April through July, subject to change depending on when that year's Worldcon is held.
 Prior to 2017, the final ballot was five works; it was changed that year to six, with each initial nominator limited to five nominations.
 Worldcons are generally held in August or early September, and are held in a different city around the world each year.